gergness/httrex/README.md

 httrex is still an exploration of how to solve this problem and has two approaches currently supported.

-1) A shiny gadget that tracks the code in the current R session and the API calls and responses.
+1) A `reprex`-like interface that takes existing code, reruns it and creates a document that combines the R code and results with the API calls and responses interspersed.

-2) An `httrex`-like interface that takes existing code, reruns it and creates a document that combines the R code and results with the API calls and responses interspersed.
+2) An experimental shiny gadget that tracks the code in the current R session and the API calls and responses.

 ## Installation